dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-1.1.md

 ---
-title: EF Core | What is new in EF Core 1.1 | Microsoft Docs
+title: What is new in EF Core 1.1 - EF Core
 author: divega
 ms.author: divega